tlswg/tls13-spec/draft-ietf-tls-tls13.md

    2. The resulting iv (of length iv_length) is used as the per-record nonce.

-The following steps are performed per each record.
+Once the initial iv is set, the trailing 64 bits of iv are incremented by 1 as a big-endian integer, per each record.

 In mathematical notation, treating iv as an integer < 2^(iv_length*7):

        t0 = iv mod 2^64
-       t1 = t0 + 1 mod 2^64
+       t1 = (t0 + 1) mod 2^64
        iv = iv - t0 + t1

 In C code: